haseeb-cb/fundamentals-of-gis/Content/5_Exercise.md

 *Hint: Layer Properties contain information about the layers, including some statistics)*

 #### 1.2: Data type conversions - feature to raster
 It is quite common in GIS that data has to be converted from one type to another; some analyses for instance require a certain file type to work.
-In part two of this exercise you are going to need the shapefile “Muurla_Soil.shp” as a raster file to be able to perform the raster overlay analyses.
+In part two of this exercise you are going to need to convert the vector shapefile “Muurla_Soil.shp” to a raster file to be able to perform the raster overlay analyses.

 7. Let's convert the Muurla_Soil.shp to a raster file
 	- Open the *Rasterize (Vector to Raster)* tool